zentrope/query-manager/README.md

    already been edited by the user.
 And do it in such a way that the client doesn't have a lot of if/then/else crap.

- - Don't allow "saving" the DB until the test works?

- - Oh, come on, now.
-Store the damned credentials on the file system so you don't have to re-enter them every time you restart the server-side of the app.
-Sheesh!

- - Right now, the app is a ClojureScript client talking to a fully REST style back-end web service API.
-I'd prefer to remove most of the REST API and make the back-end web-service implement queue semantics.

- - Resist web-sockets for as long as possible.
-I love the idea, but I want to learn the other stuff, too.
+ - Fix the "state" module to support working at the REPL, perhaps by being just a bunch of functions working on a state object held by the main name space.

+ - Persist "state" to disk so that it can be resumed on start up, and also so that it can be zipped up an exported.

+ - Some kind of "plugin" thing that allows the app to load a class as a means of snarfing connection credentials from proprietary systems.

 ## License

-Copyright &copy; 2013 Ben Glasser, Keith Irwin
+Copyright &copy; 2013 Keith Irwin, Ben Glasser,

 Distributed under the Eclipse Public License, the same as Clojure.